code-423n4/2022-06-putty/README.md

 - `withdraw(Order memory order)`
 - `cancel(Order memory order)`

-All orders are stored off chain until they are settled on chain through `fillOrder`.
+All orders are stored off-chain until they are settled on chain through `fillOrder`.
 There exists much more rigorous specification files in `./contracts/spec` with diagrams included.

 ## Libraries